Definition and Example of IRS Form W-8

-Withholding agents can be individuals, trusts, corporations, or another type of business.
-They’re obligated to collect Form W-8 from any payee they have reason to believe is a foreign person or entity in order to exempt them from tax withholding.
+Withholding agents can be individuals, trusts, corporations, or other types of business.
+They're obligated to collect Form W-8 from any payee they have reason to believe is a foreign person or entity to exempt them from tax withholding.
 Otherwise, they must withhold taxes from payments made to them at a rate of 30%.

-Submitting Form W-8 could eliminate all withholding, or it could just reduce the amount required to be withheld.
-If you want to reduce or eliminate withholding, you as the payee must take the additional step of claiming an exemption on the applicable Form W-8.
+Submitting Form W-8 could eliminate all withholding, or it could reduce the amount required to be withheld.
+You, as the payee, must take the additional step of claiming an exemption on the applicable Form W-8 if you want to reduce or eliminate withholding.
 Payments should not be made until the withholding agent has your Form W-8 on file.

 Form W-8 also provides the withholding agent with your necessary identifying information, similar to a Form W-9 for a U.S. taxpayer.
-This may include the person’s name, address, and taxpayer identification number (TIN).
+This may include your name, address, and taxpayer identification number (TIN).

 Types of W-8 Forms

 There are five types of Form W-8.
 Choosing the correct one depends on who the payee is, who the withholding agent is, and why they're claiming an exemption from withholding.

 Form W-8BEN is the most common version of this form.
 It's used by individuals who want to claim tax treaty benefits or foreign status to exempt them from tax withholding.
 Part II of the form must be completed to claim treaty benefits.
 The payee must have a valid TIN with the U.S. government.